GovTechSG/TechBiz-Documentation/techBiz-overview.md

 ## Prerequisites

-- Public officers with a valid organisation email address.
+- Public officers with a valid organisational email address.
 For example, *your_name@agency.gov.sg,* using a [non-SE GSIB](glossary) device.